-Expanding Distance Education offerings was also established as a goal in several programs' projections in Ch.
-3 of the Moorpark College Educational Master Plan 2009 - 2019 (Evidence C.3), which was approved in 2014 after a District wide and College wide planning process.
-As stated in the 2009-2019 Educational Master Plan, "College planning is anchored in the District Strategic Plan and its Mission, which articulates the intended student population and the services the college provides to the community.
+Expanding distance education offerings was also established as a goal in several programs' projections in Educational Master Plan which was approved in 2014 after a District wide and College wide planning process.
+134 As stated in the Educational Master Plan, "College planning is anchored in the District Strategic Plan and its mission, which articulates the intended student population and the services the college provides to the community.
 Planning is informed by data.
-The college external environment data is collected, analyzed and summarized in an annual Institutional Effectiveness Report, and incorporated into the planning dialogue at an Annual Planning Retreat" (Evidence C4 P.3, 2009 - 2019 Educational Master Plan.)
+The college external environment data is collected, analyzed and summarized in an annual Institutional Effectiveness Report, and incorporated into the planning dialogue at an Annual Planning Retreat."
+135

 Through the Instructional Technology Advisory Committee (ITAC) the Associate Chancellor of IT meets regularly with administrators, faculty, and staff involved in Distance Education across the District.
 The committee facilitates communication among the Colleges and the District as it focuses on assessment and analysis of needs in technology and faculty support.
-The District plans ongoing improvements to support for the Colleges' technology and distance education needs, as documented in the Information Technology Strategic Plan, 2015 - 2018 (Evidence C.4).
+The District plans ongoing improvements to support for the Colleges' technology and distance education needs, as documented in the Information Technology Strategic Plan.
+136

 Measure S provided the College with an unprecedented opportunity to advance the Facilities Master Plan by improving and constructing new facilities.
 The infrastructure model also provides another revenue source to support the total cost of ownership.
 The College will be challenged in the next five to seven years to identify local funds to address the facilities and infrastructure needs of its 10 remaining 40-yearold buildings.
-In this process the College will continue to incorporate the needs of Distance Education and other modes of delivering instruction in the long-range facilities plan.
+In this process the College will continue to incorporate the needs of distance education and other modes of delivering instruction in the long-range facilities plan.